AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

    The application should be up and available for use at port defaulted to 7000 in  http://localhost:7000/
     and register with any valid credentials.

-    Check our guide on [how to configure Redash and come up with awesome visualization using redash]().

 ### Configuration of Keycloak SAML Setup